Craft Pricing: How to Track Expenses and Price Handmade Products for Profit

 By Lisa McGrimmon | Published Dec.
-4, 2007, Modified April 24, 2024
+4, 2007, Modified May 8, 2025

 If you buy something through links on Craft Professional, I may earn a referral fee.
 To learn more see my disclosure.

-• when your business becomes profitable
+• identify when your business becomes profitable

-• where you are spending your money
+• understand where your money is going

-• what opportunities exist to reduce expenses
+• spot opportunities to reduce costs

 Note: This information is meant to be used to help you price your crafts.
 There is overlap with business accounting; however, I am not an accountant.
 If you're looking for help with accounting, you should contact a professional accountant.